Interfaith inclusion

 Weddings and Interfaith Couples

 As a Conservative rabbi, I am not able to officiate interfaith wedding ceremonies.
-At the same time, I care deeply about supporting interfaith couples and families, and welcome opportunities to help you explore Jewish traditions, create meaningful rituals, and build a Jewish home that reflects your values and commitments.
-Jewish life unfolds through many moments beyond the wedding day, and I am honored to accompany families as they discover what Jewish practice, community, and belonging can mean in their lives.
+Yet I care deeply about supporting interfaith couples and families.
+I welcome opportunities to help you explore Jewish traditions, create meaningful rituals, and build a Jewish home that reflects your values and commitments.
+Jewish life unfolds through many moments beyond the wedding day, and I am honored to accompany families along that journey.

 Every family's story is different.
-I welcome the opportunity to learn about yours and explore how Jewish wisdom, tradition, and community can become a meaningful part of your family's life.
+I welcome the opportunity to learn about yours and support your family's connection to Jewish wisdom, tradition, and community.
+Contact Rabbi Laurie to begin a conversation.